dotnet/aspnetcore/src/Middleware/Diagnostics.EntityFrameworkCore/src/PACKAGE.md

 ## About

-`Microsoft.AspNetCore.Diagnostics.EntityFramework` provides an ASP.NET Core middleware for EF Core error pages, allowing detection and diagnosis of errors with EF Core migrations.
+`Microsoft.AspNetCore.Diagnostics.EntityFrameworkCore` provides an ASP.NET Core middleware for EF Core error pages, allowing detection and diagnosis of errors with EF Core migrations.

 ## Key Features